Skip to main content

 3. Cross-book price shopping — Best single-book SGP for each state further reduces total implied probability.
 This is where the execution edge compounds the structural edge.

 4. SGP boosts and promos — A well-placed profit boost or bonus bet can push a marginally unprofitable setup below the 1.0 threshold.
-This is the practical unlock that makes the strategy viable for most bettors.
+But only the offer terms tell you whether the reward applies, how it settles, and how much stake it really supports.

-5. Bonus clearing overlay — When bets count toward deposit match playthrough, even break-even dutches generate profit from the bonus conversion value.
+5. Bonus clearing overlay — When the exact promotion counts those wagers toward playthrough, even break-even dutches can generate profit from the remaining bonus value.

 Good to Know